glowcap/Toaster/README.md

 |text_color_dark    |String  |<Color_Hex_Value>   |
 |warning_color      |String  |<Color_Hex_Value>   |

-> **Note:** Toaster will use the its default color scheme if the `ToasterConfig.plist` file is not included in the project.
+> 📝**Note:** Toaster will use the its default color scheme if the `ToasterConfig.plist` file is not included in the project.

 ## WCAG 2.1 Compliance